 |Cuccio Naturale Milk and Honey Sea Salt Scrub|

-TRU will be remodeling the manicuring room over the next few months.
-Their goal is to create a 'fresh new area with more retail space.'
+At the time I visited, TRU was remodeling the manicuring room.
+Their goal was to create a 'fresh new area with more retail space.'
 Even though I experienced my manicure before their planned renovation, I still found it to be clean and comfortable, with plenty of polish colors to choose from.

 Incidentally, I had just seen a special on Dr. Oz about cleanliness in nail salons.
 You'll be happy to know that TRU sterilizes all of their nail implements with a sterilizing solution and then again in ultrasonic and UV sterilizing units.
 Dr. Oz would be proud!